camiamour/astro-orbit-calculator/README.md

 **Built with:** C++ (CS 001 course foundations)
 **Applications:** Club outreach demos, astrophysics self-study, and research preparation.
-**Motivation:** Created as part of my ongoing self-guided learning for research internships at
+**Motivation:** Created as part of my ongoing self-guided learning for research internships, as well as personal discovery
-Carnegie Observatories and NASA JPL.

 > “I wanted to bridge the math I learned in physics and calculus with code and create a project that mixes scientific knowledge with creative direction.”